microsoft/Windows-IoT-Samples/FlowVolume/README.md

 languages:
   - csharp
 products:
-  - windows
+  - Windows 10
-  - windows-iot
+  - Windows IoT
-  - windows-10-iot-Enterprise
+  - Windows 10 IoT Enterprise
-description: This sample demonstrates how to use a relatively inexpensive device and a Upboard to measure the volume of liquid flowing through a hose.
+description: This sample demonstrates how to use a relatively inexpensive device and a UP Board to measure the volume of liquid flowing through a hose.
 ---

 # Flow Volume

-In this sample, we will demonstrate how to use a relatively inexpensive device and a Upboard to measure the volume of liquid flowing through a hose.
+In this sample, we will demonstrate how to use a relatively inexpensive device and a UP Board to measure the volume of liquid flowing through a hose.

 Keep in mind that the GPIO APIs are only available on Windows 10 IoT Enterprise, so this sample cannot run on your desktop.

-## Set up your hardware
+## Step 1: Set up your hardware
 ___
 The hardware setup for this sample is relatively simple.